eclipse-biscuit/biscuit/SPECIFICATIONS.md

   - the binary representation of the ASCII string "\0EXTERNALSIG\0"
   - `external_sig_n+1`: the optional external signature of the block

-the signed payload format for external signatures, thereafter referred as "external signature payload v1", i the concatenation of:
+the signed payload format for external signatures, thereafter referred as "external signature payload v1", is the concatenation of:
 - the binary representation of the ASCII string "\0EXTERNAL\0"
 - the binary representation of the ASCII string "\0VERSION\0"
 - the little endian representation of the version of the signature payload format